 Look Into Running Pop-Up Stand Or Shop

 A pop-up stand or shop is a hot ticket at the moment.
 Local councils are more receptive to them and they play perfectly into the “big bang” nature of fast growing internet trends.
 A well placed pop-up can spread through social media like wild-fire.
 Additionally they can be effective with very little marketing in the run-up to its launch.
 In a good spot with high foot traffic the mere fact that something has appeared in a tired spot can result in photos and shares going up all over.
+It’s potentially easy fundraising social media gold!
 If you can combine the pop-up event with a current trend or something seasonal then even better.

 Approach A New Or Successful Local Business